gasparesganga/gasparesganga.com/_posts/2018-04-22-jquery-message-box-2.2.3.md

 ### What's new in Version 2.2.3
 - Some more browser compatibility code embellishments

-IE compatibility styff mostly, pretty underwhelming, uh?
+IE compatibility stuff mostly, pretty underwhelming, uh?

 ## Download and documentation